-- Information Bar: This option will place an information bar at the bottom of your rendered image, including the software version, render time, preset used, and image resolution. - Translucent Color: Allows translucent surfaces to transmit color when light passes through them.
-Please note that results can be somewhat unpredictable, so this function can be enabled or disabled according to your preference.
-This option only works on solid color materials, not with textures. - Automatic Materials: Automatically attaches Podium material settings to standard SketchUp textures.
+- Information Bar: This option will place an information bar at the bottom of your rendered image, including the software version, render time, preset used, and image resolution. - Translucent Color: Allows translucent surfaces to emit color when light passes through them.
+Please note that results can be somewhat unpredictable, so this function can be enabled or disabled according to your preference. - Automatic Materials: Automatically attaches Podium material settings to standard SketchUp textures.
 See "Automatic Materials."

-Tip: Apart from final renderings, it is advised that you activate the "Information Bar."
+Tip: With the exception of final renderings, it is advised that you activate the "Information Bar."
 It is a very useful reference and provides further assistance for future rendering.